What is I Have Seen

 And all we have to do is want to see

-to set the goals, reach for the skies.
+to set the goals, to reach the prize

 Comments